WE-are-FPV/JeNo-7/README.md

 ![JeNo 7 Cmera Plates](./images/JeNo7_InHand.jpg)

 > [!CAUTION]
-> The use of a 200mm coaxial cable is mandatory.
+> The use of a 200mm coaxial cable for the O3 camera is mandatory.

 Remarks regarding the **PWM frequency** of ESCs:

 * **DJI recommends** using a PWM frequency of **48 kHz** or higher for effective stabilization
 * However, a PWM frequency of **24 kHz is generally recommended for 7"**
-* We have not observed stabilization issues while remaining at 24 kHz, even with a "hard mount".
+* We have not observed stabilization issues while remaining at 24 kHz, even with a "hard mounted" camera.
 Therefore, we encourage you to test 24 kHz before anything higher.

 Comparison of **FOV** with specific 7" Cinematic camera plates: